commercetools/commercetools-sync-java/docs/usage/TYPE_SYNC.md

 #### SyncOptions

-After the `sphereClient` is set up, a `TypeSyncOptions` should be be built as follows:
+After the `sphereClient` is set up, a `TypeSyncOptions` should be built as follows:
 ````java
 // instantiating a TypeSyncOptions
 final TypeSyncOptions typeSyncOptions = TypeSyncOptionsBuilder.of(sphereClient).build();